Zamiell/isaac-faq/item-starts.md

 - At the highest levels of play, Mom's Knife is considered the best item in the game.
 - Due to the mechanics of the movement involved with the item, you also have a higher propensity to take damage.
 If you combine this with all tears-up items being useless with a knife, it is recommended to take all health up items.

+#### Epic Fetus

+- Considered the second best item; you want to use the missiles to "bomb" out of every room.
+- It kills bosses slower than with other builds.
+However, it does have some powerful specific synergies, like 20/20, The Inner Eye, and Mutant Spider.

 #### Ipecac

-- Considered the second best item; you want to use the explosive tears to "bomb" out of every room.
+- Considered the third best item; you want to use the explosive tears to "bomb" out of every room.
 - It is more dangerous to use than nearly all other items.
 It also kills bosses much slower than with other builds.
 However, it does have some powerful specific synergies, like Dr. Fetus.
 - Much like Mom's Knife, it requires a bunch of dedicated practice to utilize most effectively.